-Instead of waiting until the last minute to start winterizing your home, get a jump start in fall before it gets really cold.
+Instead of waiting until the last minute to start winterizing your home, get a jump start in the fall before it gets extremely cold.
 All summer you’ve enjoyed playing, keeping your lawn green, and not worrying about things like frozen pipes, but as the leaves start to drop in fall, turning your attention towards preparing your home for winter is good practice for homeowners.
-Read through these fall home plumbing tips top make sure your house rides out the winter with no plumbing mishaps.
+Read through these fall home plumbing tips to make sure your house rides out the winter with no plumbing mishaps.

 Quick Tip: Instead of pulling out leaves by hand or trying to balance with a small broom, try using a leaf blower!
 If the leaves are dry they should just fly out without a long hassle of an unwanted chore.